JokerL2/CryoAlign2/README.md

 ## Prerequisites

-Note that CryoSearch depends on and uses several external programs and libraries.If you have a Docker environment with GPU, we strongly recommend you to generate image using the dockerfile.
+Note that CryoAlign2 depends on and uses several external programs and libraries.If you have a Docker environment with GPU, we strongly recommend you to generate image using the dockerfile.